bradgrantham/rosa/api/application-development.md

         };
 ```

-Finally, add launching code for your app to a new case statement in `launcher.cpp`:
+Add launching code for your app to a new case statement in `launcher.cpp`:

 ```
             case 3: {